Entire territory Home / Discover the area / Tourist locations / all files of Scandiano in Scandiano

 Through the streets of the old town centre

 Piazza Matteo Maria Boiardo, Palazzo Muncipale, Piazza Libertà, Piazza Spallanzani.
+A full 360 degree view of the historic town.

 Tour through the villages around Scandiano